 Raw materials are usually recorded on a balance sheet as an inventory asset.
-When recording raw materials, a debit is made to the raw materials inventory account, whilst a credit is made to the accounts payable account.
+When recording raw materials, a debit is made to the raw materials inventory account, while a credit is made to the accounts payable account.

 When raw materials are used, the accounting treatment varies according to whether the raw materials are direct or indirect.